rahul619anand/gelf-log-appender-dropwizard/README.md

 ### UDP

-UDP can be configured using the `com.travelguru.logbackgelf.GelfUDPAppender` appender.
+UDP can be configured using the `com.bornconfused.logbackgelf.GelfUDPAppender` appender.
 Once messages reach a certain size, they will be chunked according to the [gelf spec](https://www.graylog.org/resources/gelf/).
 A maximum of 128 chunks can be sent per log.
 If the encoded log is bigger than